 Developing safe bath time habits is essential to prevent injury or death.
 Don't fill the tub with too much water and ensure you give your baby 100% of your attention and ensure they are 100% supervised 100% of the time.

 Bathing a Baby FAQs: All Your Questions Answered

 Babies only really need a bath two to three times per week.
 Baby skin is soft and rich with natural oils, and bathing them too often can dry out their skin.

-Add to that, very young babies don’t get much of a chance to get really dirty.
+Add to that, very young babies who aren’t self-feeding and exploring yet don’t get much of a chance to get really dirty.
 You can keep baby’s genitals clean during each diaper change using only warm water or water wipes.
 In between bath days, give baby’s face, neck, and hands a gentle wash with warm water and a wash cloth.

 When to Bathe Your Baby